 Regular winter washes might seem futile when fighting all of the road grime that appears to cover the car immediately after each wash, but they are necessary as a preventative measure.
 By washing your car regularly, you ensure that the corrosion inducing a mix of water, snow and salt does not stay on your vehicle for too long.
 Even the most advanced rust-prevention coating will only be effective in concert with regular washes.
 Make sure your car wash of choice covers the underside of your car as well to access all of the hidden grime and salt.

-So far, all of the tips have been centered on fighting off the arch nemesis that is rust.
-But there is more that goes into driving your car everyday through the winter.
+So far, all of the tips have been centred on fighting off the arch-nemesis that is rust.
+But there is more that goes into driving your car every day through the winter.
 Generally, there should not be much of an issue doing so in a well maintained classic.
 After all, these cars have been driven through all sorts of conditions when they were new and there is no reason why they should not be able to do it nowadays.

 While body protection is important, traction and visibility should not be neglected.
 All of the rust-proofing in the world will be worthless if you are going to crash your car, thus it makes perfect sense to ensure proper grip and visibility during the cold season.
 Luckily, tire technology has evolved massively in recent decades, increasing your chances to stay out of trouble.
 As long as your car does not need some obscure size of tires, getting quality winter tires is an easy way to improve your classic’s handling and safety.
 Good visibility is crucial during long winter nights as well.
 Many old cars come with standard sealed beam headlights, as seen on all US-market pre-1984 cars as well as the original VW Beetles, BMW 2002s and many others.
 They were handy, as it was easy to get replacements for them but performed their main function of light emission rather poorly.
 Luckily, since these headlights are standardized, it is easy to get modern aftermarket replacements.
 They can be upgraded to much brighter H4 units, popular choices include those manufactured by Hella or Cibie.
 This can easily be the best restomod you will do to your car.
 If there are no modern aftermarket lighting options for your car, it is still important to keep your headlights clean for maximum efficiency.